-Last Updated on February 10, 2023
+Last Updated on August 21, 2024

-Franchise vs Independent Driving Instructors
+Comparing Franchise vs Independent Instructors

 Becoming a driving instructor under the umbrella of a franchise has advantages.
 For example, you will be able to leverage the marketing prowess of the franchise name in order to get more pupil enquiries in your area.
 Household name franchises instil confidence in pupils because like any product or service, brand recognition has a direct correlation with sales.
 Franchises can also offer support and training to instructors in order to develop a successful instructor business.
 Most franchises also provide the car too, so essentially they can get you up and running with everything you need.